 Jackieś – A snippet into the beautiful and unique city of Krakow / 2:00

-Straddling the border between Poland and Slovakia to the south, charming little Chochołów sits on the cusp between the High and Low Tatra Mountains.
+Straddling the border between Poland and Slovakia, charming little Chochołów sits on the cusp between the High and Low Tatra Mountains.
 It’s famed primarily for its wealth of split-timber homes, which dominate the smattering of streets here in a show of rough-hewn, bucolic woodwork.
 And just as the town fizzles out at its edges, dense forests of evergreen pines rise in walls of deep and shadowy green, concealing a snow-packed woodland realm in the winter and oodles of enticing hiking trails in the summer.

 Shrouded by the ice-caked summits of the great Tatra Mountains, Zakopane has long been hailed as the ‘Winter Capital of Poland’.
-As soon as the first snows fall, oodles of visitors make their way to its charming center, where the rustic exteriors of traditional Gorale cabins ring the roadways and the city’s iconic curled lampposts illuminate plumes of cold air between the snowflakes.
+As soon as the first snow falls, oodles of visitors make their way to its charming center, where the rustic exteriors of traditional Gorale cabins ring the roadways and the city’s iconic curled lampposts illuminate plumes of cold air between the snowflakes.
 The action mainly focuses on bubbling Krupowki Street, a mass of earthy beer halls and aromatic grills touting regional smoked cheeses and blood-red sausages to skiers and snowboarders fresh from the pistes.

 The gateway to the rolling wetlands and lush hills of Warmia, the elegant historic town of Olsztyn can be found draped over some rocky outcrops above the winding course of the Łyna River.
-Today, its center is full of all the culture you’d expect of somewhere shaped over more than 700 years by the Teutonic Order, the Prussians and the Poles alike.
+Today, its center is full of all the culture you’d expect of somewhere shaped over more than 700 years by the Teutonic Order, the Prussians, and the Poles.
 Visitors can see the historic influence at every corner, with beer halls filling gaps between the Market Square and cobblestone side streets, timber-framed homes dressed in ivy, and a castle bursting at the seams with old Teutonic relics.

-Once a grain trading boomtown on the banks of the Vistula River some 93 miles south-east of Warsaw, Kazimierz Dolny is now arguably the best-preserved historic center in all of Poland outside of Krakow.
-And it’s not just urban beauty that abounds here either; lush green woodland dresses the hillsides all around, sandbars are lapped by the slow flowing waters of the Vistula, and rolling farm fields stretch out as far as the eye can see.
+Once a grain-trading boomtown on the banks of the Vistula river some 93 miles south-east of Warsaw, Kazimierz Dolny is now arguably the best-preserved historic center in all of Poland outside of Krakow.
+And it’s not just urban beauty that abounds here either; lush, green woodland dresses the hillsides all around, sandbars are lapped by the slow flowing waters of the Vistula, and rolling farm fields stretch out as far as the eye can see.

 Malbork, on its pretty perch between the wetlands and waterways of the Vistula delta, boasts a beautiful UNESCO World Heritage castle.
-Hailed as one of the largest fortifications on the planet by surface area and standing commandingly over the Nogat River, this one really does defy all expectations.
+Hailed as one of the largest fortifications on the planet by surface area and standing commandingly over the Nogat river, this one really does defy all expectations.
 Red-brick ramparts rise up, tapered turrets cap the keeps, 13th-century gatehouses bar the entranceways and the mysterious tombs of Teutonic grand masters lurk in the crypts below.